momenton/jyaml/README.md

 [![stability-stable](https://img.shields.io/badge/stability-stable-green.svg)](https://github.com/emersion/stability-badges#stable)

 # JYAML - Build JMeter scripts with YAML
 Jyaml /ˈjaməl/ is a framework for designing and building Apache JMeter scripts with YAML.
+It is a 100% pure Java application built on JMeter's API and uses YAML to serialise JMeter's JMX scripts in a human-readable form.

-Jyaml improves the experience of JMeter by providing a simple way to build and configure JMeter scripts.
-It removes the complexity of working with JMeter's scripts in a team environment, no more managing difficult merge conflicts and adds the ability to build composable scripts.
+Jyaml improves the experience of JMeter by providing a simple way to build and configure composable JMeter scripts.
+It removes the complexity of working with JMeter's scripts, no more managing difficult merge conflicts and adds the ability to build composable scripts.
+Automation is simplified as you just need to work with YAML instead of having to configure JMeter's jmx files.

-It is a 100% pure Java application built on JMeter's API and uses YAML to serialise data in a human-readable form.
- It is designed to make Jmeter scripts easier to
- * modularize and template
- * integrate into build pipelines
- * simplify management and workflow of scripts

 Check out the [wiki](https://github.com/momenton/jyaml/wiki) for more details, getting started and technical details.

 ## Prerequistes